 Wet ingredients

-- ⅓ cup almond milk unsweetened and unflavored (or other kinds of milk)
+- ⅓ cup almond milk unflavored (or other unflavored milk)

 - ½ teaspoon apple cider vinegar